 - Look to the Thriller-Filler-Spiller formula to get dynamite plant combinations every time.
 Thrillers give height, fillers bring body to the center and spillers cascade over the rim of the planter, softening the edges.
 Put them all together and you have a colorful display with texture and movement.

 - Mix different types of plants.
 If it grows in the ground, it can grow in a container.
 Besides the usual bedding plants like impatiens and pansies, small shrubs and trees make lovely container plantings.
-And hold on to your trowel, you’ll see more and more ornamental edibles like small eggplants, herbs and greens tucked in planters now that foodscaping is a trend.
+Hold on to your trowel, because you’ll see more and more ornamental edibles like small eggplants, herbs and greens tucked in planters now that foodscaping is a trend.

 - Choose your container wisely.
 When selecting your container, keep in mind that it must have adequate drainage.
 Without a hole for water to flow through, the plants will get soggy and the roots will rot.
 You will find many different types of planters in the Garden Center — made from cement, lightweight composite materials, pottery and classic terra cotta.

 - Bigger is almost always better when it comes to containers.
 Look for containers wider than 16 inches.
 You can fit more soil and more plants in bigger planters, and increase the visual impact of the display.
 Larger containers won’t dry out as quickly, either.
 A container that’s too small will force the plants to become root-bound (or potbound), with roots circling the pot seeking out soil and nutrients.
 It’s important, however, to remember the one drawback to larger containers: portability.
 Urns and heavy containers need to be placed before you plant them, or you can use planter caddies to move filled containers.

-TIP: For shallow-rooted annual plantings, fill large containers 2/3 full with packing peanuts or empty plastic bottles.
-Spread a layer of newspaper and fill with potting mix to within a few inches of rim.
+Tip: For shallow-rooted annual plantings, fill large containers 2/3 full of packing peanuts or empty plastic bottles.
+Spread a layer of newspaper and fill with potting mix to within a few inches of the rim.